 Moreover, it can be valuable for targeting users who are looking for answers or solutions to specific problems.

-To find suitable long-tail keywords, focus on the subtopics within the tool.
+To find suitable long keywords, focus on the subtopics within the tool.
 These are often more specific and less competitive than broader topics, allowing you to target a niche buyer and drive more targeted traffic to your site.

-Additionally, look for long-tail keywords with high search volume and low competition, as these are the most valuable and likely to bring in the most traffic to your site.
+Additionally, look for long keywords with high search volume and low competition, as these are the most valuable and likely to bring in the most traffic to your site.
 With Semrush Topic Research, you can easily find these keywords and optimize your content accordingly.

 Meanwhile Keyword Gap lets you compare your keyword strategy with that of your competitors.
-By identifying and targeting long tail keywords through Semrush Keyword Gap, you can improve your search engine rankings and attract more qualified traffic to your website.
+By identifying and targeting long tail keywords through SEMrush Keyword Gap, you can improve your search engine rankings and attract more qualified traffic to your website.

 Another way to find long-tail keywords is to focus on your Unique Selling Proposition (USP).
 Think about what makes your business or product unique, and use that to identify specific keywords that your audience might be searching for.